The genetic age that we report is an estimation of where your dog is in his or her healthspan.

 to know our best guess anyway!

-“Dogs Like Nora” are based on the percentages of breeds.
-For example, two dogs that are both 27% Golden Retriever
+“Dogs Like Nora” are based on the percentage of breeds the two dogs have in common.
+For example, two dogs that are both

 Village dogs often have short stretches of DNA that match purebred dogs, due to a distant common